MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md

 Category            :
 ```

-Fetches all the first party templates on the tenant.
+Fetches all the first-party templates on the tenant.

 ## PARAMETERS